githubtovivek/scaling-parakeet/README.md

 To configure the client application below are the steps.

 1. Create client project.
 2. Create one framework to load all the applications, in my case now I have only two applications to load.
-    a.	imdbDataPresenter : used to render the data
+    * imdbDataPresenter : used to render the data
-    b.	imdbDataProvider.
+    * imdbDataProvider.
 Used to get the data from the server based on the query provided by the app imdbDataPresenter.
 3. In this client application there are some framework files
-    a.
-Framework.js : to start the framework structure.
+    * Framework.js : to start the framework structure.
-    b.
-ApplicationManager : load all the applications
+    *	ApplicationManager : load all the applications
-    c.
-ResourceLoader: load all the resources i.e js files, css files.
+    *	ResourceLoader: load all the resources i.e js files, css files.
-    d.	templateManager: to load and create the template object because I have used Handlebar templating to handle rendering of data.
+    *	templateManager: to load and create the template object because I have used Handlebar templating to handle rendering of data.
 4. To run the application on local I have used Apache server.